-Figure 13-10 shows the relationship among monthly target allocations, balancing congestion, M2M payments and day-ahead congestion.
-The left column is the target allocations for all FTRs for the month.
-The total height of the right column is day-ahead congestion revenues and the stripes are reductions to total congestion revenues.
-When the total height of the solid segments in the right column exceeds the height of the left column, the month is revenue adequate.
-For example, February 2017 was revenue inadequate by \$4.4 million.
+Figure 13-9 FTR surplus and the collected day-ahead, balancing and total congestion: January 1, 2005 through September 30, 2017 middle column is all the positive revenue collected.
+The right most column is negative revenue.
+When the total height of the solid segments in the middle column exceeds the height of the left column, the month is revenue adequate.
+If the right most column is higher than the target allocation, but the middle column is not, negative revenue resulted in revenue inadequacy for that month.
+For example, February 2017 was revenue adequate by \$4.4 million.
 March was revenue inadequate by \$4.6 million, but there was enough excess revenue in other months in the planning period to fully fund both months.